 Visitors are welcome to play in the snow, snowshoe and cross-country ski.
 It is a great place to build a snowman and there is a small downhill sledding area.
-Fort Tuthill offers plenty of parking, picnic ramadas and picnic tables.
+The Flagstaff Snow Park located at Fort Tuthill is dedicated to providing exceptional snow play opportunities with activities from groomed tubing runs to a designated kiddie hill or build a snowman, or relax and watch the action, it's entirely up to you!
+Roast a New Year’s Day marshmallow at one of the many outdoor fireplaces and create memories to last a lifetime.
 The park is open from dawn to dusk.

 Enjoy ice skating at Jay L. Lively Activity Center.
 For a small fee, lessons, public skating, figure skating and hockey are offered.
 Rental skates are also available.
 Just up the hill Buffalo Park offers a vast network of trails, including access to the Flagstaff Urban Trails System (FUTS), National Forest trails and the Arizona Trail.

 At 7,000 feet above sea level, and with an average annual snow fall of over 100 inches, Flagstaff is one of the snowiest cities in the United States.
 Flagstaff Snow Park is dedicated to providing exceptional snow play opportunities for visitors to Northern Arizona.
 Let's play!

 The Mormon Lake Lodge Winter Activity Center offers cross-country skiing and guided snowmobile rides.
 The center is open daily from 9 a.m. to 4 p.m. when snow conditions are favorable.
 The latest departure time for snowmobiling is 3:30 p.m. and cross-country skiing is 3 p.m., with a return by 5 p.m.